tonyluong04/student-grade-tracker/README.md

    ```bash
    python main.py grades.csv results.csv
    ```
+(You can choose the names of the output file as you wish).

 3. **Check the results**
    A new file (e.g. `results.csv`) will be created with the following format: